 Washington DC Hoods Map

-The map of the streets of the Washington DC hoods and the Washington DC ghetto shows the different sections of the Southwest, Southeast, Northeast, and Northwest, as well as Maryland hoods of PG County (Prince George’s County, Maryland) that is right outside of the District.
+The map of the streets of the Washington DC hoods and the Washington DC ghetto and urban areas that shows the different sections of the Southwest, the Southeast, the Northeast, and the Northwest, as well as Maryland hoods of PG County (Prince George’s County, Maryland) that is right outside of the District.

 Southeast Washington DC Hoods

-The legendary Martin Luther King Avenue has blocks and apartments througout its area, like Malcolm X or Park Chester, but none are bigger the infamous Barry Farms.
+The legendary Martin Luther King Avenue has blocks and apartments throughout the area, like Malcolm X or Park Chester, but none are bigger than the infamous Barry Farms neighborhood, or housing project.

-Nearby is the Anacostia community, with parts like Butler Gardens, 1400 Cedar Gardens, Pitts Place Mob, Cashville / Morris Road, Choppa City and Good Hope Road, the old Sheridan Terrace projects that were torn down in the late 1990s, Wellington Park, Washington View and Stanton Oaks.
+Nearby in the Anacostia community, there are ‘hoods like Butler Gardens, 1400 Cedar Gardens, Pitts Place Mob, Cashville / Morris Road, Choppa City and Good Hope Road, the old Sheridan Terrace projects that were torn down in the late 1990s, Wellington Park, Washington View and Stanton Oaks.

-One of Washington D.C.’s biggest street is Benning Road, and on the South Side there is Marshall Heights and the old Eastgate Garden Projects, the old 58th Street Projects, Benning Woodz, Benning Terrace known to everybody as Simple City.
+One of Washington D.C.’s largest and most popular streets is Benning Road, and on the South Side there is Marshall Heights and the old Eastgate Garden Projects, the old 58th Street Projects, Benning Woodz, and Benning Terrace, known to everybody as Simple City.

-Also in the Southeast is the MAC (MInnesota Avenue), 37th Street (Fort Dupont Dwellings and Stoddert Terrace Projects), Lench Mob (Woodland Terrace/Langston Lane), and few other sections that are placed on the map above.
+Also in the Southeast is the MAC (Minnesota Avenue), 37th Street (Fort Dupont Dwellings and Stoddert Terrace Projects), Lench Mob (Woodland Terrace/Langston Lane), and few other sections that are placed on the map above.

 Northeast Washington DC Hoods